 Most road cars use 88 octane, meaning they cannot withstand compression before detonation to the same length as a NASCAR car, given its lower octane rating.
 The higher the rating, the better a car can withstand detonation.
 Such a high level of resistance makes the car more explosive.

 NASCAR engines are capable of running higher than their targeted 670 horsepower.
-However, teams use tapered spacers to keep cars from going over their targeted horsepower.
+However, NASCAR teams use tapered spacers to keep cars from going over their targeted horsepower.
 This horsepower is actually lower for superspeedways like Daytona and Talladega, being set to just 510.

 They can tune their engines specifically to the track they are racing at if they remain within NASCAR’s specs.
 For example, short tracks require more power and torque despite lower speeds, while road courses, given so many turns, require more acceleration.